Monkfish Plan Overview

 - April 2023 Council Meeting Highlights: Monkfish, Skates, EBFM, Sturgeon, Gear Conflict Working Group, Risk Policy, and More

-- Monkfish: Council Takes Final Action on Fishing Year 2023-2025 Specifications/Measures; Revises Research Set-Aside Priorities
+- Monkfish: Council Takes Final Action on Fishing Year 2023-2025 Specifications and Measures; Revises Research Set-Aside Priorities

 - Council Receives Final Monkfish Fishery Performance Report and Framework 13 Update; Hears Skate Monitoring Report Recap